GSI-Fing-Udelar/tectonic/README.md

 ## License

 Tectonic is licensed under the GNU General Public License v3.0 or later.
-See COPYING to see the full text.
+See LICENSE to see the full text.